BaderLab/Multiscale_human_liver_vEM/README.md

 ### 2. Organelle Segmentation

-Organelle segmentation was performed using [nnUNet](https://github.com/MIC-DKFZ/nnUNet) with pretraining and fine-tuning.
+Organelle segmentation was performed using [nnUNet](https://github.com/MIC-DKFZ/nnUNet) with pretraining and fine-tuning (GPU is required and we used H100 GPU when running this).
 Trained model checkpoints for all segmented organelles are available on [Zenodo](https://zenodo.org/uploads/17360859).

 ### 3. Mitochondrial Morphology Feature Extraction